muruthi/community-pass-react-native-wrapper/docs/getting-started/add-the-wrapper.md

   });
 ```

+For updates regarding the Community Pass APIs that have been added to the library, refer to the [TODO file](/TODO.md)

 You are now ready to install the CPK onto your POI device and connect your Reliant Application to the Community Pass Kernel services.